airKlizz/go-interview-2/README.md

 }
 ```

->
-> table-driven tests are usually used in Golang but this is not a need
+> **Note:** Table-driven tests are usually used in Golang but this is not a requirement.

 To run the test with coverage, do: